JanssenProject/jans/docs/janssen-server/developer/agama/programming-guide/custom-code/README.md

 # Onboarding custom code

 A project that bundles foreign code will be studied here.
-This project requires basic knowldege of the Java language and potentially a Janssen server installation (for testing purposes).
+This project requires basic knowledge of the Java language and potentially a Janssen server installation (for testing purposes).
 Recall Agama engines may support different languages and differ in how to incorporate such foreign code or their associated binaries.

 In the particular case of Janssen, the engine makes use of a [Groovy scripting environment](https://groovy-lang.org/integrating.html#_groovyscriptengine) allowing usage of Java or Groovy source code which is executed at runtime, avoiding the need of supplying any intermediate or compiled code, like byte-code, in an Agama project.